Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/usage-guidelines.md

 ## Overview

 This document provides comprehensive guidelines for agents working with the D&D Tools formatter system.
-The formatter system implements a 6-layer clean architecture that must be used correctly to maintain proper separation of concerns and avoid architectural violations.
+The formatter system implements a **6-layer clean architecture** with **registry pattern** that must be used correctly to maintain proper separation of concerns and avoid architectural violations.

+The formatting system is used by multiple other systems in the D&D Tools project, including the [Class System](../class-system/README.md) and [Race System](../race-system/README.md), to display feature progressions in a consistent and user-friendly manner.

 ## 🏗️ **Architecture Principles**